TarekIdrees/TarekIdrees/README.md

 ## 💡 About Me

-- 🌱 I’m currently learning Bioinfromatics
+- 🌱 B.S in Computer Science with an Excellent grade
 - 📫 How to reach me: tarekidrees321@gmail.com